JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ## Using Lombok-generated declarations in Kotlin

-If Java's Lombok-generated declarations are in another module than the Kotlin code that uses these declarations, then everything works out of the box.
+If Java's Lombok-generated declarations are in another module than the Kotlin code that uses these declarations, everything works out of the box.
 If you need to use Java's Lombok-generated declarations in mixed Kotlin/Java sources, learn how to do this on [Lombok Kotlin compiler plugin's page](lombok.md).